 Browned Butter Breadcrumbs

-- 3 ounces (6 tablespoons) unsalted butter for whole wheat bread; 2 ounces (4 tablespoons) unsalted butter for white bread
+- 6 Tablespoons unsalted butter if using whole wheat bread; OR 4 Tablespoons unsalted butter for white bread

 - Place the bread cubes into the bowl of a food processor fitted with a blade.
 Whirl it like crazy until you've reached the size breadcrumb you prefer.